jasper-schnabel/todolist-js/README.md

 # Todolist

 A simple todolist app built with HTML, CSS and JavaScript.
-> Note: This is by far not a perfekt and featureful todolist.
+> Note: This is by far not a perfect and featureful todolist.

 ## Features